Welcome to the FAQ page!

 Sex education lessons are taught as a separate unit of work and certain aspects are integrated into science and health education lessons.
 A specific series of sex education lessons are taught to children in Year 4.
 Parents are invited to view the videos and materials used for these lessons before the children see them.

 The school’s Sex Education Policy is available in the Policies section of this website & on request from the School Office.
-Parents have the right to withdraw their children from sex education lessons.
+Parents have the right to withdraw their children from some parts of the sex education lessons.

 Sites your children or Class Teacher have mentioned!